lbain/lucybain/source/blog/2014/01-15-validate-vs-validates.html.md

 Go ahead, copy that into a new file and run it for yourself.
 I'll wait.
 Yep, it fails.
 There’s no value set for `bar` and yet `foo.valid?` still returns `true`.
 This is a problem.

 So what’s going on here?
 I asked [stackOverflow](http://stackoverflow.com/questions/18140898/whats-the-difference-between-validate-and-validates), and it turns out there’s a totally reasonable explanation. `validate` is written to look for a custom validation method, this time one called `bar`.
 It just so happens there is a `bar` method, set from the `attr_accessor :bar` line.
-That `bar` method returns doesn’t return `false`, nor does it put an error messages on the main object’s body.
+That `bar` method returns doesn’t return `false`, nor does it put any error messages on the main object’s body.
 Therefore `validate` interprets the call to `bar` as a success and doesn’t invalidate the object.

 This explanation also means there’s no way for the code to “fail loudly” - to alert us that we haven’t purposefully defined a custom method when we use `validate`.
 So I'd suggest grepping through your codebase for `validate :` and making very sure that’s what you actually want.